hashicorp/terraform-provider-aws/website/docs/r/datasync_location_nfs.html.markdown

 ### mount_options Argument Reference

-This argument supports the following arguments:inside the `mount_options` configuration block:
+The `mount_options` configuration block supports the following arguments:

 * `version` - (Optional) The specific NFS version that you want DataSync to use for mounting your NFS share.
 Valid values: `AUTOMATIC`, `NFS3`, `NFS4_0` and `NFS4_1`.
 Default: `AUTOMATIC`

 ### on_prem_config Argument Reference

-This argument supports the following arguments:inside the `on_prem_config` configuration block:
+The `on_prem_config` configuration block supports the following arguments:

 * `agent_arns` - (Required) List of Amazon Resource Names (ARNs) of the DataSync Agents used to connect to the NFS server.